Skip to content

 It is important to find out exactly what you will be asked to pay for.
 Take the time to ask for specific costs so there are no surprises once services are started.

-Please note that in order to practice in BC all registrants have to meet the standards of the College of Speech and Hearing Health Professionals of BC.
+Please note that in order to practice in BC all registrants have to meet the standards of the College of Health and Care Professionals of BC.
 There are documentation standards that are required of the audiologist.

 Please check our funding page for more information.